fnproject/fn/docs/lambda/getting-started.md

     irontest/hello_world:1/function.yaml     done
 ```

-This will publish the generated function under the app `irontest` with `hello_world` as a route, e.g:
+This will deploy the generated function under the app `irontest` with `hello_world` as a route, e.g:
 `http://<hostname>/r/irontest/hello_world:1`,

 You should also now see the generated Docker image.